joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 sudo apt install nginx
 ```

-If everything went well, you will be able to access the Nginx default page typing the IP of your server in the browser and see the following screen:
+If everything goes well, you will be able to access the Nginx default page by typing the public IP of your server in the browser and see the following screen:
 ![Nginx welcome page]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/10.png' | relative_url }})

 ### Install the Postgres
 This step is considered optional because you can opt to use a managed database like [AWS RDS](https://aws.amazon.com/rds) instead of running on your own server.
-As a geral rule of thumb, generally we don't install everything in one server but it can okay depending on your workload.
-[AWS RDS](https://aws.amazon.com/rds) is included on the AWS free tier package so you can start using it for free.
+As a general rule of thumb, generally, we don't install everything in one server but it can okay depending on your workload.
+[AWS RDS](https://aws.amazon.com/rds) is included in the AWS free tier package so you can start using it for free.

 Install the database server:
 ```bash